viamrobotics/docs/docs/tutorials/get-started/try-viam-sdk.md

 {{% /tab %}}
 {{< /tabs >}}

-If you successfully configured your robot and it is able to connect to the Viam app, the program prints some output to the terminal, including the names of your rover's resources.
+Open a web browser and visit `localhost:8000`.
+You should see a disabled button that says `Click me`.
+If you successfully configured your robot and it is able to connect to the Viam app, the button will become enabled.
+If you open the developer console, you should see some output including the names of your rover's resources.
-These are the components and services that the roobot is configured with in the Viam app.
+These are the components and services that the robot is configured with in the Viam app.

 <img src="../../img/try-viam-sdk/image3.png" alt="The output of the program is an array of resources that have been pulled from the Viam app.
 Some of these are the Vision Service, Data Manager, and Board." width="100%">